STRMN Shih Tzu Rescue of Minnesota

 and prospective dog parent.

-of the home that you reside in, and if you are not, then we need to get consent from your landlord
+owner of the home that you reside in, and if you are not, then we need to get consent from your

-to meet the dog you are considering.
-Hopefully the visit will tell us that this is the match we hope it
+get to meet the dog you are considering.
+Hopefully the visit will tell us that this is the match we

-will be!
-At that point, if it is true love, then you may welcome your fantastic new Shih Tzu into your
+hope it will be!
+At that point, if it is true love, then you may welcome your fantastic new Shih Tzu

-home for the beginning of what we are certain will be a wonderful, loving forever relationship.
+into your home for the beginning of what we are certain will be a wonderful, loving forever

 We require that you sign our adoption agreement and pay the adoption fee for the dog.
 All dogs